FosterCore/Data-Tools/README.md

 # Data-Tools

 Greetings dear community :smile:<br>
-I share my annotations of the knowledge obtained in my training as a data scientist.
-Hope you like it. :+1:
+I am sharing my annotations on the knowledge I have acquired during my training as a data scientist.
+I hope you find them helpful. :+1: